payt0nc/nogizaka-data/README.md

 ## Raw Data Processing

-Process and calculate editted raw data to get more data like memebers' positions history.
+Process and calculate edited raw data to get more data like members' positions history.

 TODO: